yama-yuki/yama-yuki/README.md

 - I'm interested in anything related to natural language semantics:

-  Semantic Parsing, Meaning Representation, Lexical Semantics, Syntax-Semantics Interface, discourse semantics and etc.
+  Semantic Parsing, Meaning Representation, Lexical Semantics, Syntax-Semantics Interface, Discourse Semantics and etc.

 - And its applications!